goruck/addon-postgres-pgvector/README.md

 ## 🚀 Installation

 1. SSH or Samba into your Home Assistant OS.
-2. Create an `addons` folder if it doesn't exist.
+2. Create an `addons` folder if it doesn’t exist.
 3. Extract this repository into `addons/postgres_pgvector/`.
 4. Go to **Settings → Add-ons → Add-on Store → ⋮ → Reload**.
 5. You will see **PostgreSQL with pgvector** under “Local add-ons.”